Stock market today: Global stocks mostly fall, while Tokyo finishes at record high again - ExBulletin

 - Stock market today: Global stocks mostly fall, while Tokyo finishes at record high again

-- American soldier sets himself on fire in front of the Israeli embassy in Washington
+- American airman sets himself on fire in front of the Israeli embassy in Washington

-- Ashwin and Yadav lead the charge in India as hosts are almost 152 runs away from victory in the 4th Test against England